 A Bill to make provision to facilitate an increase in the registration of voters resident overseas who are eligible to participate in United Kingdom Parliamentary elections; to extend the criteria for eligibility to register as an overseas voter; to enable those registered as overseas voters to cast their votes through use of the internet; and for connected purposes.

-The Overseas Voters Bill aims to make it easier for British citizens living overseas to vote in UK Parliament elections.
-It would widen who can register as an overseas voter and would allow those voters to cast their ballot online, modernising the overseas voting system.
+The Overseas Voters Bill aims to make it easier for UK residents living overseas to register to vote in UK Parliament elections, by widening the eligibility rules and simplifying registration.
+It would also allow overseas voters to cast their ballots using the internet, with related measures to support these changes.

 Generated 21 February 2026